jeremypross/forum-app/readme.md

 ## Approach:

-* My approach was to first build each table's schema and establish the database's structure.
+* My approach was to establish the database's structure and build the schema.
 Next, I built out each of the methods of the topics controller one at a time.
-After, I was able to create, edit, delete and like topics, I built out the comments controller, where users can create and like comments.
+After I was able to create, edit, delete and like topics, I added a controller for the comments table, where users can create and like comments.

 ## User Stories:

-* User should be able to post a new topic.

-* User should be able to edit and delete topics.
+* User should be able to post a new topic, as well as edit and delete topics.

 * User should be able to comment on topics.